 A technical white paper for engineers and anyone who wants to understand what Deadwax is and how a small human team orchestrated AI agents to build it.

-Companion document: How We Built Deadwax — the visual overview.
-This document goes deeper.
+Companion document: How We Built Deadwax, the visual overview.
+Export this as Markdown

 If you take nothing else away, take these:

 Deadwax is an app for vinyl record collectors.
-It connects to Discogs (a big music database) and makes it dramatically easier to browse your collection on your phone and find which pressing of a record sounds best -- all in one screen instead of ten browser tabs.
+It connects to Discogs (a big music database) and makes it dramatically easier to browse your collection from a phone or desktop and find which pressing of a record sounds best, all in one screen instead of ten browser tabs.

 The wild part?
-It was built by a tiny team -- Jason managing AI agents, with help from an AI workflow advisor, a vinyl expert, a visual artist, and a social media manager.
-There's a Director that assigns daily work, a Product Manager that defines what to build, Developers that write code, a Tester that catches bugs, a Designer, a Legal advisor, and a Marketing lead.
+It was built by a tiny team, Jason managing AI agents, with help from an AI workflow advisor, a vinyl expert, a visual artist, and a social media manager.
+There's a Director that assigns daily work, a Product Manager that defines what to build, platform developers that write code across web, iOS, and Android, a Tester that catches bugs, a Designer, a Legal advisor, and a Marketing lead.
 Jason's job is to be the boss.
 The AI does everything else.

-Deadwax sits on top of Discogs and provides a mobile-first experience for vinyl collectors.
-The core feature is Pressing Intelligence -- a panel that shows the best pressings of any album ranked by community ratings, audiophile label status, and mastering engineer.
+Deadwax sits on top of Discogs and provides a screen-friendly experience for vinyl collectors.
+The core feature is Pressing Intelligence, a panel that shows the best pressings of any album ranked by community ratings, audiophile label status, and mastering engineer.
 What takes 10-20 tabs on Discogs fits in one screen on Deadwax.

 Positioning: Discogs has the data.
 Deadwax has the experience.
 The moat is UX quality.